jmartinesp/GoogleNavigationDrawerMenu/README.md

   **Manually (Option A):**

-  Download the source code and import ```GoogleNavigationDrawerMenu``` folder as a Library Module in Android Studio or as a Project in Eclipse (still not tested).
+  Download the source code and import ```GoogleNavigationDrawerMenuLibrary``` folder as a Library Module in Android Studio or as a Project in Eclipse (still not tested).

   **Manually (Option B):**